Publications

 Severe larval root feeding injury can cause up to 50 percent yield losses.
 Severe corn rootworm feeding injury to roots also can cause plants to become weak and exhibit symptoms of water stress.

-Severe injury to brace roots can cause plants to lodge (Figure 8).
-Lodging is often followed by “goose-necking”, which is a curved or bent-appearing stalk condition that results from plants attempting return to a vertical orientation after lodging (Figure 9).
-Larval feeding injury can also predispose roots to plant pathogen infections, which can further reduce overall plant health.
+Severe injury to brace roots can cause plant lodging (Figure 8) that is often followed by “goose-necking”, which is a curved or bent-appearing stalk condition that results from plants attempting return to a vertical orientation following lodging (Figure 9).

 Figure 8.
 Corn plant lodging near Page, N.D.